 Rector: The Reverend Dr. Kent R. Walley

 Kent became the sixth rector of St. Luke’s in January of 2008, coming from St. Luke’s Episcopal Church, Hilton Head Island, South Carolina where he had served eight years as Associate Rector.
-Kent graduated with a Master of Divinity from Trinity School for Ministry, Ambridge, PA, and is near completion of a Doctor of Ministry degree from Fuller Theological Seminary in Pasadena, California.
+Kent graduated with a Master of Divinity from Trinity School for Ministry, Ambridge, PA, and in 2012 received a Doctor of Ministry degree with a special focus on spiritual formation in an increasingly postmodern world, from Fuller Theological Seminary in Pasadena, California.
 His undergraduate alma mater is the University of Michigan.
 He previously worked in Michigan and Pennsylvania on campus staff for Inter Varsity Christian Fellowship, an interdenominational collegiate ministry, and as a small business computer consultant.
+In the diocese of New Jersey, Kent has served on the Diocesan Council, as a faculty member for the School of Deacons and on the Bishop’s Commission on Liturgy.

 Anne was ordained as a permanent deacon in the Episcopal Church in October, 2000.
 Since that time, her ministry has included serving at soup kitchens, visiting seafarers aboard ships at Port Newark, teaching confirmation classes, and leading monthly worship services at Matheny Medical and Educational Center in Peapack.